 Accommodation prices at Plitvice Lakes

-The rates for Plitvice Lakes accommodation depend on type of accommodation (hotel vs campsite), season (stays in August are more expensive than stays in May), services (is breakfast included or not), distance to the lakes (the closest the more expensive), number of persons (triple room is more expensive than double room), level of luxury and style of the accommodation, and a booking window (how many days in advance the booking is made).
+The accommodation rates in and around Plitvice depend on the type of accommodation (hotel vs campsite), season (stays in August are more expensive than stays in May), services (is breakfast included or not), distance to the lakes (the closer it is the more expensive it is), number of persons (the triple room is more expensive than the double room), level of luxury and style of the accommodation, and a booking window (how many days in advance the booking is made).

 To secure the best rates, we encourage you to book Plitvice Lakes accommodation as early as possible.

-Hotels rates are shown per room per night.
-We find that Plitvice lakes hotels have “room only” as a basic rate.
+Hotels' rates are shown per room per night.
+Many Plitvice lakes hotels offer a “room only” as a basic rate.
 Breakfast usually costs around 8 € per day per person.
-For a double room with breakfast expect to pay around 80 € in off-season (Nov. through March), 110 € in shoulder season (Apr.-June, Sept., Oct.), and around 150 € in high season (June through August).
+For a double room with breakfast expect to pay around 80 € in the off-season (Nov. through March), 110 € in the shoulder season (Apr.-June, Sept., Oct.), and around 150 € in high season (June through August).

-Rooms in local inns, and guesthouses go for as little as 40 € a day in off-season, and as high as 80 – 100 € a day in high season.
+Rooms in local inns and guesthouses go for as little as 40 € a day in the off-season, and as high as 80 – 100 € a day in high season.